-- If you receive authorization for both Homemaking and Personal Care services, do not go over either the Homemaking or Personal Care weekly authorized units. - Make sure that units are not billed when authorizations are stopped for the participant being in the hospital. - Vendors should bill by the timesheets, not by the care plan. - Home care vendors who receive authorizations for transportation mileage must have a corresponding log documenting the mileage in order to bill.
+- If you receive authorization for both Homemaking and Personal Care services, do not go over either the Homemaking or Personal Care weekly authorized units. - Make sure that units are not billed when participant is in the hospital. - Vendors should bill by the timesheets/EVV logs, not by the care plan. - Home care vendors who receive authorizations for transportation mileage must have a corresponding log documenting the mileage in order to bill.